eagiman/eagiman.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://physics-astronomy.jhu.edu/'>Johns Hopkins University</a>, Incoming PhD Student in Astronomy and Astrophysics
+subtitle: PhD Student in Astronomy at Johns Hopkins University

 profile:
   align: right